prit342/prit342/README.md

 </div>

 ## What I'm Working On
-- Currently exploring: **Microservices architecture and distributed systems**
+- Currently exploring: **Microservices architecture, distributed systems and LLMs on K8s**
-- Working on: **Scalable web services and cloud-native applications**
+- Working on: **Kubernetes Controllers, testing K8s,  gRPC services**
-- Looking to collaborate on: **Open source projects in Go, Kubernetes, and web development**
+- Looking to collaborate on: **Open source projects in Go, Kubernetes, and API development**
-- Interested in: **System design, API development, cloud security, and DevOps automation**
+- Interested in: **System design, API development, cloud security & all things Kubernetes**

 ## My Expertise Areas
 - **Platform Engineering**: Building robust infrastructure and developer tools